Implementing Retrieval-Augmented Generation (RAG) with JSON Output Using Nuclia RAG-as-a-Service

 }

-}The use cases are endless, but one of the most obvious ones is to offer to your users a conversational interface where they can ask questions in natural language, obtain both a regular plain text answer and a set of actions to perform based on the answer.
+The use cases are endless, but one of the most obvious ones is to offer a conversational interface where your users can ask questions in natural language, obtain both a regular plain-text answer and a set of actions to perform based on the answer.

-In most cases, you do not want to entirely by-pass the human-readable answer, because it is a good way to check if the LLM understood the query correctly.
+In most cases, you do not want to entirely bypass the human-readable answer because it is a good way to check if the LLM understood the query correctly.

-In our example, if the LLM is a proper Isaac Asimov fan, it will probably answer the last book of the Foundation cycle is either “Forward the Foundation” if you meant last according to the publication date, or “Foundation and Earth” if you meant last according to the story chronology.
-So, hey, which one do you actually want to order here, huh??!
+In our example, if the LLM is a proper Isaac Asimov fan, it will probably answer the last book of the Foundation series as either Forward the Foundation (if you meant last according to the publication date), or Foundation and Earth (if you meant last according to the story chronology).
+So, the LLM may be left thinking which one do you actually want to order here, huh?!

-So you will add a human-readable answer in the JSON output to allow the user to continue interacting with the LLM until the query is correctly understood:
+So, you will add a human-readable answer in the JSON output to allow the user to continue interacting with the LLM until the query is correctly understood:

 {